-In the following example we are going to look at some analysis for trading the Russel 2000.
-Why Russel 2000 ?
-No special reason behind it we just thought it would bring a breeze of fresh air to you as the reader when you learn something not ‘related’ to the S&P 500 Index.
+In the following example we are going to look at a statistical analysis of the Russel 2000.
 Let’s start by downloading the data from Yahoo finance with the ticker symbol ^RUT.
 When opening yahoo finance browse to the “historical prices” page and download the historical data from 09/10/1987 to 07/05/2016.
 Now open the data in excel and start calculating the daily returns of the Russel 2000 Index.

 After calculating the daily returns for our time series we are going to analyze the distribution of these returns.
 We will find out how many up or down days we have for a given % change.
 First of all we need to choose intervals that will yield meaningful results.
 The intervals depend on the volatility of the asset we are analyzing.
 In our case we are going to look at intervals ranging from -3% to 3% in increments of 0.5%.
 Select cell J2 title it Intervals and write down the intervals.
 For the next step we use the excel add-in Analysis Toolpak.
 Locate Data Analysis and click on it to locate Data Analysis Menu.
 Select Histogram from the list.
 Select the input range by highlighting cell H2 and press CTRL+SHIFT+DOWN to select all data in the column.
 Use the same procedure for the bin range by highlighting cell J2 and select all the data in the column.
 Finally select your output range.
 It should know look something like this :